chiba-ai-med/Landscaper/README_AppleSilicon.md

 In our environment, `Singularity` did not work properly on M1/M2 Mac (2023/1/6).

-Therefore, for M1/M2 Mac user, the required tools for `TensorLyCV` are not available via the Docker container image file for now.
+Therefore, for M1/M2 Mac user, the required tools for `Landscaper` are not available via the Docker container image file for now.

 Instead, all required tools must be installed manually.